QuentinRa/blog.quentinra.dev/info/nosql/index.md

 a lot of actors like Google, Microsoft, Facebook or Twitter.

+We got 4 kinds of NoSQL databases models

+* Key-value: a key is associated to a value
+* Document: data stored as documents, [mongoDB](https://www.mongodb.com/)
+* Columnar: using a key-columns where column is a bunch of values
+* Graph: nodes and edges, [cypher](https://neo4j.com/developer/cypher/)

 Since 2019, the [GQL](https://en.wikipedia.org/wiki/Graph_Query_Language)
-(Graph Query Language) may becomes a database query language like the SQL but it seems they are still working on it.
+(Graph Query Language) may becomes a database query language for Graph databases (GDB) like the SQL but it seems they are still working on it.

-There is a lot of kind of NoSQL database as of now,

-* [mongoDB](https://www.mongodb.com/) is a "document" kind of database
-* [cypher](https://neo4j.com/developer/cypher/) is a "nodes and edges" kind of database

 <hr class="sr">